 You’ll visit the temple and see the beautiful murals.

-Guests can either rent a moped or take the baht bus (Songthaew) to get there.
-It is a great place to stop and enjoy the sight, no matter if you are coming or going from Bangkok.
+Guests can either rent a motorbike or take the baht bus (Songthaew) to get there.
+It is unquestionably a great place to stop and enjoy the sight, no matter if you are coming from or going to Bangkok.